 - 4-3/4 cups sugar

 - In a food processor, cover and process cherries in batches until finely chopped.
 Transfer to a Dutch oven; stir in pectin and butter.
 Bring to a full rolling boil over high heat, stirring constantly.
 Stir in sugar; return to a full rolling boil.
-Boil for 1 minute, stirring constantly.
+Boil and stir 1 minute.

-- Remove from the heat; skim off foam.
-Ladle hot mixture into hot sterilized half-pint jars, leaving 1/4-in. headspace.
-Remove air bubbles; wipe rims and adjust lids.
-Process for 5 minutes in a boiling-water canner.
-Yield: 6 half-pints.
+- Remove from heat; skim off foam.
+Ladle hot mixture into six hot sterilized half-pint jars, leaving 1/4-in. headspace.
+Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
+Wipe rims.
+Center lids on jars; screw on bands until fingertip tight.

 - Place jars into canner with simmering water, ensuring that they are completely covered with water.
 Bring to a boil; process for 5 minutes.
 Remove jars and cool.
 Yield: 6 half-pints.